 Active-duty military personnel and disabled veterans not only have the same rights as civilians when it comes to bankruptcy but also have a few additional rights and options open to them.

 The Servicemembers’ Civil Relief Act

 The SCRA allows courts to stay or postpone bankruptcy adversary proceedings against military members who are on active duty.
-These protections are separate from and in addition to the automatic stay that bankruptcy provides, and generally prevent the entry of default judgments in civil suits as well as in bankruptcy adversary proceedings.
+These protections are separate from and in addition to the automatic stay that bankruptcy provides and generally prevent the entry of default judgments in civil suits and bankruptcy adversary proceedings.

 Special Means Test Provisions Applicable to Veterans

-Additionally, disabled veterans have a special circumstance (unrelated to the SCRA) when it comes to Chapter 7 bankruptcy.
+Additionally, disabled veterans have a special circumstance (unrelated to the SCRA) regarding Chapter 7 bankruptcy.
 If their debts were incurred primarily white on active duty or performing a homeland defense activity, they do not have to complete the Chapter 7 means test that everyone else is required to do.

 To be qualified as a disabled veteran, the disability must either be rated at 30% or more, or the veteran must have been discharged or released from active duty due to a disability incurred or aggravated in the line of duty.

 For individuals who are members of the National Guard or a reserve unit of the Armed Forces who were called to active duty or performed a homeland defense activity for a period of at least 90 days after September 11, 2001, a Chapter 7 means test exclusion applies while on active duty and for 540 days following.
 This particular provision is only applicable to the individual on active duty—a joint-filing spouse who is not in the military would still be subject to the means test.